freshOS/freshOS.github.io/README.md

 *Thanks for the great library!
 It has streamlined my code quite a bit.*
 edubar - Github User

+*HI, have just started using your library and am impressed overall!*
+someone29926 - Github User

 # Support/Contact
 You can raise a github issue on the project you need support with or contact us at [sachadso@gmail.com](sachadso@gmail.com)